sariabuqoura/CISSP/README.md

      * trade secrets protection is one the best way to protect computer software (it keeps it out of the hands of your competitors in the first place )
        * patenet law does not provide adequate protection for computer software products
        * copyright law protects only the actual text of the source code. dosent prohibit other from rewriting your code in diffrent form
+     * economic espionage act of 1996
+       * fine 500,00 and imprisoned for 15 years for US coropration
+       * fine 250,00 and impriosned for up to 10 years for other circumstances .
+ * Licensing
+   *